 - University of Washington School of Aquatic and Fishery Science

-As an organization, EcoWB’s function is to serve as matchmaker and provide the administrative, technical, financial, and logistical support necessary for ESPs to do their job.
+As an organization, EcoWB’s function is to serve as a matchmaker and provide the administrative, technical, financial, and logistical support necessary for ESPs to do their job.